Sunday, 30 November 2014

 METHOD :

 Take the required amount of dalia in a bowl.
-Wash the vegetables & the curry leaves.
-Heat the oil in a wok, temper it with the Bengal gram dal, urad dal, mustard seeds and curry leaves.
+Wash the vegetables & curry leaves.
+Heat oil in wok, temper it with the Bengal gram dal, urad dal, mustard seeds, curry leaves.

-As they splutter, add the onion pieces and saute for 2 minutes.
+As they splutter, add the onion pieces, saute for 2 minutes.

-As they turn translucent, add the carrots and add salt as required.
+As they turn translucent, add carrots, add salt as required.
 Saute for 3 minutes.
-Once they are half done, add the green peas, sweet corn & peanuts.
+Once they are half done, add green peas, sweet corn & peanuts.
 Stir cook for sometime!

-Now add the dalia.
-Keep on stirring for about 5 minutes until they are roasted well and you get a nutty smell.
+Now add dalia.
+Keep stirring for about 5 minutes until they are roasted well and you get a nutty smell.

 As the dalia turns light brown, it is time to add water.
-Add water little by little, about 1/2 a coffee mug!
+Add water little at a time, about 1/2 a coffee mug!

-The whole process is to undergo at low heat.
-You can see the dalia boiled and grown slight big after 6-7 minutes.
-Adjust the salt, stir n switch off.
-Transfer it to a plate, serve & have garnished with some shredded coconut!
+The entire process is to undergo at low heat.
+You can see the dalia boiled, grew bigger after 6-7 minutes.
+Adjust salt, stir, switch off the gas stove.
+Transfer dalia upma to a plate, serve, have garnishing with shredded coconut!